Charles Dashwood (Royal Navy officer): Later service

-Afterwards Dashwood took eight American merchantmen, and on 15 June 1812, he captured the Hope, a merchant ship off the north of Gothland.
+Afterwards Dashwood took eight American merchantmen, and on 15 June 1812, he captured the Hope, a merchant ship off the north of Gotland.
 On 14 August 1812 he was appointed captain of HMS Cressy of 74 guns, and given a piece of plate by the officers of HMS Pyramus.
 After serving in the North Sea under Admiral Sir William Young, Dashwood escorted a convoy to the West Indies, whence he returned with another of equal importance.
 At the review of the fleet at Spithead, in the summer of 1814, he steered the Royal barge.
 Afterwards he took part, commanding HMS Norge of 74 guns, in the Battle of New Orleans, where he assisted Admiral Pulteney Malcolm in the debarkation of the army, being reported by Sir Alexander Cochrane.
 He was also present at the Battle of Lake Borgne, where a few gunboats of the Norge, in company with other small vessels, captured five American gunboats.
 In 1815, when at anchor in Port Royal, his ship was struck by lightning, which broke the main-topgallant-mast in three pieces, shivered the maintop-mast and brought the mizentop-mast and topgallant-mast down on to deck.
 In 1821 he was given command of HMS Windsor Castle of 74 guns, and HMS Impregnable, of 104 guns, as Cochrane's flag-captain.
 He recommissioned Windsor Castle on 4 January 1822, as part of the guard-ships in Hamoaze.
 In 1825 he was put onto half-pay, and was made a rear-admiral on 22 July 1830.
 He assumed the rank of vice-admiral on 23 November 1841.
 Charles died while at service, on 21 September 1847.
 Consequently, on 22 September 1847, the Admiralty promoted him posthumously to the rank of admiral.